-The CFP for BSides Cape Town 2018 is now OPEN
+The CFP for BSides Cape Town 2018 is now

 This year our theme is “Back to the Basics”.
 This theme covers a large spectrum, from the BASIC programming language, through basic mistakes made in hardware.
 Fundamentals of personal privacy in the information age and fresh takes on basic information security problems through to applying basic principles to new problems.